MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-component-costs.md

 ### Optimize application features

 Optimizing application features is the process of either removing, reinvesting, or monetizing application features based on value.
 It ensures you allocate resources to application features that provide the most value to customers.
-Optimizing application features helps avoid investing in features that contribute to technical debt or do not yield enough return on investment.
+Optimizing application features helps avoid investing in features that contribute to technical debt or don't yield enough return on investment.

 #### Evaluate application feature value